Herrjea/minimumOpenGL/README.md

 # minimum OpenGL

-Folder structure, Makefile and .c file with the steps needed to start an OpenGL project, which can be pretty annoying to set up.
+Folder structure, Makefile and .c file with the needed material to start an OpenGL project, which can be pretty annoying to set up.

-All class abstractions impemented on top of OpenGL to allow a textured mesh to be rendered and rotated with the mouse.
+All class abstractions implemented on top of OpenGL 5.
 The goal of this repository is to have a starting point for a real OpenGL project, instead of having to set up everything at every beginning.

+Allows mesh rendering, compiling vertex and fragment shaders and texture mapping and implements the basis for key interaction.